MrYsLab/s3-extend/docs/rpi_blocks.md

 The blocks consist of a set of command blocks that are rectangular in shape and reporter blocks rounded in shape.

+Pin numbers are expressed as GPIO pin numbers.

 ### Connecting To A Local Browser Versus A Remote Browser
 For the Raspberry Pi extension, you can run Scratch 3 on a local browser, or a browser on your PC.